brenopanzolini/mesca-cli/README.md

 $ mesca generate api [name]
 ```

-This creates all the boilerplate for your domain logic inside *imports/api* folder structure.
+This creates all the boilerplate for your domain logic inside *imports/api* folder.